jinwookjungs/datc_robust_design_flow/README.md

 in ICCAD’15 TDP contest).
 Please refer to the paper for more details:
 > A. Kahng et al., “Horizontal Benchmark Extension for Improved Assessment of Physical CAD Research,” GLSVLSI’14

+### Installing Benchmarks
+Inside `benchmarks/utils` directory, theres’s a utility script named `install_tau17_benchmarks.py`.
+Run it by:
+    $ python install_tau17_benchmarks.py
+It will (1) download the benchmarks, (2) remap the benchmarks to the RDF cell library, (3) remove the dangling wires, and (4) set up the benchmark directory.

+**Notes**: The above python script only works with **python of version greater than 3**.
+Also, it requires an additional module “requests”.
+So, if you get an error "ModuleNotFoundError: No module named ‘requests’”, please install it, for example, by:
+    $ sudo pip install requests

 ## Flow configuration
 You can configure the OpenDesign Flow Database with your preferred logic